Tetris poster

 The inciting incident occurs at 14 minutes when Henk plays Tetris for the first time at CES and instantly recognizes its potential as the greatest game ever made, changing his entire trajectory..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Henk boards a plane to Moscow despite having no visa, no contacts, and no guarantee of success - an irreversible leap into the unknown world behind the Iron Curtain., moving from reaction to action.
+This reveals the protagonist's commitment to Henk boards a plane to Moscow despite having no visa, no contacts, and no guarantee of success - an irreversible leap into the unknown world behind the Iron Curtain., moving from reaction to action.

 The Collapse moment at 88 minutes (74% through) represents the emotional nadir.
 Here, Henk is arrested by the KGB, threatened with espionage charges, and told to leave Russia immediately.
-His dream dies; he's separated from Alexey and faces losing everything including his family's security., indicates the protagonist at their lowest point.
+His dream dies; he's separated from Alexey and faces losing everything including his family's security., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 94 minutes initiates the final act resolution at 80% of the runtime.
 Henk realizes the rights dispute can be resolved by proving the original contracts were fraudulent.
 He combines his business knowledge with his belief in Alexey's vision and returns to face the Maxwells directly., demonstrating the transformation achieved throughout the journey.